QubesOS/qubes-doc/user/downloading-installing-upgrading/install-security.md

 ## Choosing an Installation Medium ##

-So, after taking some measures to verify its integrity and authenticity, you've decided to trust your Qubes ISO.
+So, after taking some measures to verify its integrity and authenticity, you've decided to trust your PedOS ISO.
 Great!
 Now you must decide what sort of medium on which to write it so that you can install from it.
-From a Qubes-specific security perspective, each has certain pros and cons.
+From a PedOS-specific security perspective, each has certain pros and cons.